The Challenge: Negative thinking can limit our potential and stand in the way of our goals.

 The Science: The human brain has evolved to focus on anything stressful, making us all the more vigilant when it comes to negative stimuli.

 This is a problem we’ve all faced throughout our lives.
 It’s called negative thinking.
-Even when we’re motivated to do something, negative thoughts can kill the enthusiasm.
-You want another example?
+Even when motivated to do something, negative thoughts can kill the enthusiasm.
+Do you want another example?
 What happens when you see someone with a beautiful, clean white shirt with a stain on the collar?
 You’ll no longer notice the whiteness.
 Your mind will be focused on the stain.
 Negativity attracts it.

 However, the mind also makes mistakes.
 When it inflates the negative and ignores the positive, it slips you into a continuous pattern of negative thinking.
 That leads to depression, anxiety, or pure stress and sadness.
 There’s a way out of that state of being.
 You just have to try.
 We’ll suggest 5 simple ways to fight and stop negative thinking from ruining your life.